Rapid Containment Expandable Baton (RCB)

 - Convenient “On demand” positioning

 - Slender, Lightweight and Durable design

 - Baton holster will stay locked in place where you left it.

-- Provides ability to Cross Draw baton
+- Provides ability to Cross Draw the baton.

-- Baton won't inadvertently expand in holster
+- Baton won't inadvertently expand in holster.

 - Ability to insert expanded baton in holster when necessary.